What to do if you're sexually assaulted:

 Call the Sex Abuse Treatment Center (SATC) hotline

 We can offer you the support, care and advocacy you may need right now.
-The SATC worker can help you with medical care, reporting to the police, informing family or friends, and your other questions or concerns.
+The SATC worker can help you with medical care, reporting to the police, informing family or friends, and other questions or concerns.
 Try to call within 120 hours if possible.

 Medical care and evidence collection

 1. Although going to the hospital after a sexual assault may feel overwhelming, it’s a safe place to get help.
 A SATC crisis counselor will stay with you the entire time.

-2. A Medical Forensic Examination, is available to adults and minors, females and males.
-Examinations are done within 120 hours of a sexual assault at Kapiolani Medical Center.
+2. A Medical Forensic Examination is available to adults and minors, females and males.
+Examinations are done within 120 hours of a sexual assault at Kapi'olani Medical Center for Women & Children.
 Medical care following a sexual assault is important even if you have no visible injuries.
 This service:

-• Ensures proper medical attention and address concerns about the risks of sexually transmitted infections, pregnancy, and HIV.
+• Ensures proper medical attention and addresses concerns about the risks of sexually transmitted infections, pregnancy, and HIV.

 • Collects and preserves evidence, even if you don’t want to report the assault to the police.
 Sometimes victims decide to pursue legal action later.

-3. The examination is done at Kapi‘olani Medical Center (1319 Punahou Street).
+3. The examination is done at Kapi‘olani Medical Center for Women & Children (1319 Punahou Street).